emory-libraries/dlp-curate/lib/tasks/README.md

 - It requires a CSV file specifically named `reindex_objects.csv` to run correctly.
 This file is typically provided by Curate's administrators or managers in the ticket requesting this process to be run.
 If the file is not specifically named this way when placed into the correct folder, the process will produce errors.
 - No additional arguments are needed or accepted.
 ### Steps
-1. Sign into and prepare the SFTP environment required (see [Prerequisites](#prerequisites)).
+1. Sign into SSH environment required (see [Prerequisites](#prerequisites)).
 2. The CSV file must be placed in `config/reindex/`.
 The `reindex` folder is most likely not created yet, so please `cd` into the `config` folder and `ls` it's contents.
 If `reindex` isn't there, run: `mkdir reindex`.
-3. Once the `reindex` folder exists, you can perform:
+3. Once the `reindex` folder exists, you can now log into the corresponding SFTP environment and perform:
     - `put /path/to/reindex_objects_file/on/your/computer.csv /opt/dlp-curate/current/config/reindex/reindex_objects.csv`
-4. Sign out of this SFTP environment (`exit`).
-5. Sign into and prepare the SSH side (once again, see [Prerequisites](#prerequisites)).
+4. Sign out of this SFTP environment (`exit`) and log into and prepare the SSH side.
 6. Once in the Rails root folder, run the command below:
     - `RAILS_ENV=production bundle exec rails curate:objects:reindex`
 7. Check for any errors that arise after firing that command in the terminal.
 If errors are detected, review the steps above.
 ## S3 Binaries Check
-- This rake task checks for the existence of a single or all FileSet(s) inside of a specific AWS S3 Bucket.
+- This rake task checks for the existence of a single or all binary(ies) inside of a specific AWS S3 Bucket by verifying their `sha1` values.
 - It does not requires a CSV file to run correctly.
 - It does, however, have one argument that is required (`bucket`) and one that focuses the task on just one FileSet (`file_set`) that isn't required.
 - And it produces a CSV file listing all of the FileSets without a binary in the S3 Bucket.